yushiangfu/study-notes/~network.md

 </details>

-Let's summarize the read and write flow from the perspective of the network layer model.
+Summary of read and write flow in the network layer model.

 ```
                              write                         read